 Drinks and snacks are available in between mealtimes.

-Visitors to Yeovil Hospital are welcome to use The Gallery Coffee Shop based in Outpatients on Level 3.
-It is open weekdays 9am to 4.30pm, this serves freshly-ground coffee, tea, hot chocolate and cold drinks.
+Visitors to Yeovil Hospital are welcome to use Coffee Pod based in Level 3 reception, serving freshly-ground coffee, tea, hot chocolate and cold drinks.
 Light snacks are also available.

 Newspapers, magazines, stamps, gifts, cards and toiletries can be bought from the League of Friends shop in the main entrance on Level 3.
 It is open Monday to Friday 9am to 8pm; Saturday and Sunday 2.30pm to 4.30pm and 6.30pm to 8pm.